dinkel/docker-clamavd/README.md

 docker-clamavd
 ==============

 ClamAV daemon as a Docker image.
-It *build*s with a current virus database and *run*s `freshclam` in the background constantly updating the database. `clamd` is listening on exposed port `3310`.
+It *builds* with a current virus database and *runs* `freshclam` in the background constantly updating the database. `clamd` is listening on exposed port `3310`.

 Usage